Authors' rights

 - The article has previously been published elsewhere without disclosure to the editorial team.

-- It contains material without authorization for use or that infringes copyright.
+- It contains material without authorization for use or infringes copyright.

 - The authors did not declare a major conflict of interest.